SanyogDeshmukh/Docker/BI.md

 * Docker needs to be installed by following the instructions [here](https://docs.docker.com/engine/install/#server).
 * Redhat subscription is needed to enable `codeready-builder` repository.
 Redhat username and password are needed in the form of secrets stored as `/run/secrets/rh-user` and `/run/secrets/rh-pass`
-* CONTAINERD_REF is the commit id of `release pull request` (For here: [1.27.7](https://github.com/docker/containerd-packaging/commit/2d17c55a6af6c3e48e0fdf19e7239f65ceb61d69)) on the main branch of [containerd-packaging](https://github.com/docker/containerd-packaging/commits/main/) repository.
+* CONTAINERD_REF is the commit id of a `release pull request` on the main branch of [containerd-packaging](https://github.com/docker/containerd-packaging/commits/main/) repository.
+(For v1.27.7 [see commit](https://github.com/docker/containerd-packaging/commit/2d17c55a6af6c3e48e0fdf19e7239f65ceb61d69))
-* DOCKER_CLI_REF is the latest commit id from release tag(For here: 27.5.1) of [docker-cli](https://github.com/docker/cli) repository.
+* DOCKER_CLI_REF is the latest commit id from release tag of [docker-cli](https://github.com/docker/cli) repository.
+For example, latest commit id of tag v27.5.1 is used in the build instructions.
-* DOCKER_ENGINE_REF is the latest commit id from release tag(For here: 27.5.1) of [moby](https://github.com/moby/moby) repository.
+* DOCKER_ENGINE_REF is the latest commit id from release tag of [moby](https://github.com/moby/moby) repository.
+For example, latest commit id of tag v27.5.1 is used in the build instructions.
-* DOCKER_PACKAGING_REF can be obtained from official docker engine [release notes](https://docs.docker.com/engine/release-notes/28/).
-Check for pull request link in packaging updates.
-If packaging updates are missing for a release, then use commit of last release.
-(For here: [27.5.1](https://docs.docker.com/engine/release-notes/27/#2751))
+*  DOCKER_PACKAGING_REF is the commit id of a merged pull request to docker-ce-packaging repository that can be obtained from official docker engine [release notes](https://docs.docker.com/engine/release-notes/28/).
+Check for the pull request link for docker/docker-ce-packaging in packaging updates section.
+If packaging updates are missing for a release, then use commit id of last release.
+(For [v27.5.1](https://docs.docker.com/engine/release-notes/27/#2751))

 ## 1. Set References and create necessary directories